kristiansyrjanen/billystat/README.md

 Little did we know, this doesn't work.
 We either needed a videocapture-card along with a USB-C to HDMI-cable to get it to work and we didn't have the resources for it.
 Second option for it to work was trying to use it over Wi-Fi wtih [KondradIT's GoProStream tool](https://github.com/KonradIT/GoProStream), which ended up to be too hard to do with our time schedule as we realized this an hour before we went and filmed our validation-game for the project.

 We ended up using the GoPro to film a game played by a finnish Semi-Pro Snooker player and analyzing/running it though BillySTAT later.
+BillySTAT calculated his hit percentage to be ~70,56%.

 ## Summary